microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 ## Description
 As a cloud engineer, you would like to be able to deploy this POC environment using Infrastructure-as-Code.
 You have learned that you can efficiently do this in Azure using the new language called Bicep.
 As a baseline, you are going to deploy API Management service as gateway for your APIs, as well as a Function App where you would host your APIs.

-There are two scenarios you would like to prove:
+There are two scenarios you would like to prove (just choose one):

 - Scenario 1: Deploy a VNET-secured AIS environment - should you need to access services deployed over a private network (e.g. APIs hosted on-premises)
   - Deploy the Bicep templates of the VNET-integrated AIS which can be found at /Challenge-01/Scenario-01 of the Resources.zip file provided to you by your coach.
 There are some missing parameter or variable values that you need to fill out, and make sure that you fix all the errors and warnings before deploying.